GDQuest/blender-proxies-generator/README.md

 ## External Dependencies

-BPSRender requires
+`BPSProxy` requires

+- `ffmpeg`
-- ffmpeg
+- `ffprobe`

-to be available in the PATH environment variable in order to work.
-In case BPSRender will catch a missing dependency it will throw a message error similar to this:
+to be available in the `$PATH` environment variable in order to work.
+In case `BPSProxy` will catch a missing dependency it will throw a message error similar to this:

 ```
-BPSProxy couldn't find external dependencies:
+ERROR:BPS:BPSProxy couldn't find external dependencies:
 [X] ffmpeg: NOT FOUND
+[X] ffprobe: NOT FOUND
 Check if you have them properly installed and available in the PATH environemnt variable.
-Exiting...
+~ Exiting.
 ```